 - Tap the three vertical dots at the top right of the screen and choose Move to Archive from the drop-down menu.

 - You will get a notification that your selected photos have been archived.
 You can Undo this action immediately if you change your mind.

 You can still access these photos by tapping the Library icon at the bottom right of the screen and then tapping on the Archive button.
 To put them back into the main photo feed, tap and hold to select, then tap the three vertical dots at the top right and tap Unarchive.

 Hide photos on a Samsung phone

-If you have a Samsung phone, like the S7 Edge, then you’re in luck because there’s a robust, secure mode to keep your private photos and videos private.
+If you have a Samsung phone, like the Galaxy S21 Ultra, there’s a robust, secure mode to keep your private photos and videos private.